 Who can participate in the project?

-Any public or private organisation established in a Programme Country* can participate in the project.
-Differentactors are encouraged to participate in accordance with the set priorities and goals of the project.
+Any public or private organisation established in an EU Member State or third country associated to the Programme* can participate in the project.
+Different actors are encouraged to participate in accordance with the set priorities and goals of the project.

 Who can apply?

-The applicant organisation, i.e. the project coordinator, can be any organisation from a Programme Country which participates in the project.
+The applicant organisation, i.e. the project coordinator, can be any organisation from an EU Member State or third country associated to the Programme which participates in the project.
 One consortium can only submit one application per selection round at the level of all national agencies.

 Is there a specific number of partner organisations on the project?

-A consortium must include at least two organisations from two different Programme Countries.
-There is no maximum number of participating organisations in one partnership.
+A consortium must include at least two organisations from two different EU Member States or third countries associated to the Programme.
+There is no maximum number of participating organisations in one partnership

 What is the duration of these projects?